legendarycode3/vending-machine-smart-contract/README.md

 * ****Reduced Fraud Risk:**** Automated execution limits opportunities for manipulation and unauthorized changes.

 ## Security Consideration
-* Ensure proper access control mechanisms to prevent unauthorized restocking
+* Ensure proper access control mechanisms to prevent unauthorized restocking or manipulation of the contract's inventory.

 ## Foundry